Which company has the cheapest car insurance in Missouri for a bad driving record?

 USAA$1,086$1,668

-The cheapest Missouri insurer for bad credit is Nationwide, with rates averaging $1,961 annually or $163 monthly.
-Fortunately, drivers with bad credit can still find affordable auto insurance.
+The cheapest Missouri insurer for bad credit is Nationwide, with rates averaging $1,961 per year or $163 per month.
+The good news is that drivers with bad credit can still get affordable auto insurance.

-Check out the table below to see how your credit score affects Missouri car insurance.
+Check the table below to see how your credit score affects Missouri car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit